CoderDojo: History

 Founded in July 2011 by James Whelton and Bill Liao, the first Dojo took place in NSC Cork, Ireland, on 23 July.
 James and Bill were self-taught programmers and wanted to create a space where young people could learn code in a social environment.
 In less than one year, the CoderDojo movement was spread across Ireland and other cities like London in England, and San Francisco in the United States.

+In 2012, Dojocon began as a series of annual gatherings for the global CoderDojo community.
+In 2012, Coolest Projects began as an annual showcase of ninja projects.
+In 2013, the Hello World Foundation was established by James Whelton.
+In 2014, Hello World foundation is rebranded as CoderDojo Foundation, focused on supporting, scaling, and empowering the CoderDojo Community.
+In 2015, the first of a series of Megadojo events was held.

-In May 2017, Raspberry Pi foundation merged with CoderDojo.
+In 2017, Coderdojo merged with Raspberry Pi foundation, which also runs a parallel program called Code Club.

+Since then, CoderDojo has officially become part of the Code Club Community.
+However, some Coderdojos are electing to continue operating independently as they always have done.

-Press Coverage
+Press Coverage and Academic Studies

-CoderDojo received positive reviews from newspapers including BBC, CNN, The Guardian, The Irish Times and TechCrunch.
+The emergent CoderDojo received positive reviews from newspapers including BBC, CNN, The Guardian, The Irish Times and TechCrunch.

-In 2015, Salesforce announced a partnership and a grant of $200,000 to CoderDojo in order to help "support 14 CoderDojo code clubs – or Dojos – globally, with each of them being run by Salesforce.com "champions".